Russian River and Santa Lucia Highlands wines made in San Francisco

 Cortada Alta: This highest elevation vineyard in the SLH has varying exposures above the fog up to 1650 feet.
 Warmer days and cooler nights, torture the vines with wide diurnal temperature shifts and well-drained, very steep soils.
 This results in smaller berries and clusters, thicker skins and tiny yields (1.5 – 2.5 tons/acre), giving more color, richness and grip.
 Windy Oaks, Wrath, Mansfield Dunne and Sandler also buy Cortada Alta fruit.

-Pinot Noir, Santa Lucia Highlands 2018, Monterey County organically farmed
+Pinot Noir, Santa Lucia Highlands 2015, Monterey County Library Release

-Pinot Noir, Peterson Vineyard 2018, Santa Lucia Highlands organically farmed Vinous NEW 94 Points, Josh Raynolds, Vinous: “Brilliant scarlet.
+Pinot Noir, Peterson Vineyard 2018, Santa Lucia Highlands organically farmed NEW 94 Points, Josh Raynolds, Vinous: “Brilliant scarlet.
 A highly complex bouquet evokes fresh red and blue fruits, exotic spices and sandalwood.
 Densely packed yet lively, offering intense black raspberry, boysenberry, candied rose and spice-cake flavors.
 Finishes very long and smooth, with harmonious tannins framing lingering red berry preserve and floral pastille notes.”
-From the most ideal SLH vintage since 2012, it was picked in early October, 100% destemmed and aged 10 months in 30% new French oak.
+From the most ideal SLH vintage since 2012, it was picked in early October, 100% destemmed and aged 10 months in used French oak.
+No new oak.
 Only 47 cases made!